TTUNEPH2025/GN/docs/ANCA.md

     1. The abscense of manifestation of vasculitis and GN
     2. GN: stable or improved eGFR while <ins>hematuria and proteinuria are present at time of active disease and can resolve completely, their persistence does not necessarily imply active disease </ins>
   * Relapse
-    1. occurrence of increased disease activity after a period of partial or complete remission
+    1. Occurrence of increased disease activity after a period of partial or complete remission
     2. Return or increase of hematuria w/proteinuria may indicate relapse
     3. Major replase: life or organ threating disease (examples include diffuse alveolar hemorrhage, subglottic stenosis, GN, or vascultitis threatening vision)
   * Treatment-resistent Disease